13

 The red light blinked to green.
 He turned away and drove.

-When the car finally pulled up in front of my house, I slowly unclipped the seatbelt.
-The click echoed more than it should have in the calm.
 I opened the door and stepped out, the evening air brushing against my arms like a reminder that the day had actually happened.

 He followed, opening the backseat door and retrieving the shopping bags.
+The rings.
+He handed them over.

-Not knowing what to say next.
+We both stood there, not knowing what to do, or what to say next.

 Was I supposed to thank him?